Strategic plan

 Strategic priorities

-The Libraries' strategic plan has five strategic priorities that guide the work of our organization and employees.
+Five strategic priorities guide the work of our organization and employees.

 Research lifecycle

-Integrate library services throughout the research lifecycle.
-Integrate services and expertise into research workflows, from conceptualization to dissemination of results.
+Integrate library services and expertise into research workflows, from conceptualization to dissemination of results.

 Information access